 My husband and I haven’t been blessed with kids yet, and sometimes it can be hard when lots of other people around us are announcing that they are expecting or that they just had baby, but I find that making baby blankets never makes me sad.
 When I get to spend time working on a baby blanket for someone else, I feel like a very small part of me gets to be a part of that baby’s life.
 One of the hardest parts of infertility for me has been wanting to be an advocate and supporter of motherhood, but not feeling like I can because I’m not a mother myself.
 But I hope that by making baby blankets for other people, I can mother in my own small way by helping those babies to feel just a little bit of extra love and know that someone else is rooting for them, too.

-ROW 1: SC in the 4th chain from the hook, *CH 1, SK 1 CH, SC in the nxt CH* repeat to the end of the row.
+Row 1: SC in the 4th chain from the hook, *CH 1, SK 1 CH, SC in the next CH* repeat to the end of the row.
 (The last stitch should be a SC in the last chain.)
 CH 2 and turn.

 What I’m telling you to do is chain one after you make that first single crochet, skip the next chain, and single crochet into the next one.
 Repeat working a single crochet, chain one, skip over the chain space until you get to the end of the row.

-ROW 2: SC in the CH 1 space, *CH 1, SK next SC, SC into the CH 1 SP* repeat to the end working your final SC into the space between the last SC and CHs.
-CH 2 and turn.
+Row 2: SC in the CH 1 space, *CH 1, SK next SC, SC into the CH 1 SP* repeat to the end working your final SC into the space between the last SC and CHs.
+CH 2 and turn. (moss stitch)

-ROW 7: Before you finish pulling all the way through with white in your final SC, stop and pull through with pink.
+Row 7: Before you finish pulling all the way through with white in your final SC, stop and pull through with pink.
 Work the turning chains in pink and then start working the puff stitch into the chain spaces.
-A puff stitch is made by yarning over once, inserting your hook into a stitch, yarning over and pulling up a loop through that stitch.
-However, STOP right there, do not pull through any loops already on the hook.
-Yarn over again, insert your hook, pull up a loop, and STOP right there again.
-Repeat this yarning over and pulling up a loop as many times as you want your puff to be (for this blanket I did 3).
-When you finished deciding how many times, pull through all the loops on your hook and then chain one.
 When you get to the last chain space, work a regular single crochet and pull through with the white before you finish the stitch.
-Chain 2 and turn.
+CH 2 and turn.

-ROW 8-10: Work 3 rows of the moss stitch in white
+Rows 8 – 10: Work 3 rows of the moss stitch in white.

-ROW 11: Repeat row 7 in pink – working the puff stitch in the chain spaces, and ending the last stitch with a single crochet and pulling through with white.
-Chain 2 and turn.
+Row 11: Repeat row 7 in pink – working the puff stitch in the chain spaces, and ending the last stitch with a single crochet and pulling through with white.
+CH 2 and turn.